-A list of things, for my own reference, that I have used or wish to try to make sound come out of my computer.
+A list of things, for my own reference, that I have used or wish to try using, in order to make sound come out of my computer.

-See also composition for the structure of the harmony/melody/bassline and all the non-DSP stuff.
+See also automated composition for some ideas about structure of the harmony/melody/bassline and all the non-DSP stuff.

 DAWS and trackers of note